surma/surma.dev/content/things/comlink-webrtc.md

 ### The other end of the connection

-On the other side we start the exact same way as with peer number one: By creating a `RTCPeerConnection` and creating the data channel.
-But this time we want to create an answer, for which we first need to get ahold of the offer!
+On the other side we start the exact same way as with peer number one: By creating a `RTCPeerConnection`.
+But this time we want to _wait_ for a data channel to appear.
+Additionally we want to create an answer, for which we first need to get ahold of the offer!
 So we need to hit the backend, check the room’s first slot to get the the peer’s data and apply it to the connection:

 {{< highlight JavaScript >}}
 const connection = new RTCPeerConnection();